RCgmbh/PiLot/docs/ap.md

 ```
 sudo sh 01-install-ap.sh
 ```
 When the script asks you to do so, reboot your PiLot.
 When it comes back online, re-connect using ssh.
+After the reboot, you should see the "pilot" (or whatever you named it) network from you phone, tablet or computer.
+And when connected to it (using the wpa_passphrase you defined), the device should be able to access the PiLot's internet connection.

 **Manual setup**
+If you don't want to use the script, or the script did not work, you can set up the access point manually, following these steps.

-We now need two services: **hostapd**, which creates the local access point, and **dnsmasq** which provides IP adresses to the clients.
+We need three services: **hostapd**, which creates the local access point, **dnsmasq** which provides IP adresses to the clients and **dhcpcd**, the dhcp client that gets dynamic IP addresses.
 So we just install them both like this:
 ```
-sudo apt install -y dnsmasq hostapd
+sudo apt install -y dnsmasq hostapd dhcpcd
 ```
 In order to configure the services, we need to stop them:
 ```